affinix/esthro/README.md

 ## What can it do?
 Esthro is currently is in development, but currently has:
   - System commands
-  - tag commands
+  - Tag commands
+  - Colored Role Commands
+  - Image Manipulation

 Some features that are soming in the future are:
   - Music
-  - Image Manipulation
   - Currency
   - Games
   - Fun Commands